 Call 911 for police when:

-- You see a crime. - You see a serious accident.
+- You see a crime like a robbery, someone with a gun or a knife, or someone breaking into a home or business. - You see a serious car accident.

 Call 911 for the fire department when: